 How to clean a patio with white vinegar

-1. If you’ve got more set-in stains, make up a 50:50 solution of water and white vinegar, and then apply to the paving.
-A watering can with a rose head attached will mean you get even coverage.
+- Make up a 50:50 solution of water and white vinegar, and then apply it to the paving.
+A watering can with a rose head attached will mean you get an even coverage.

 How to clean a patio with a pressure washer

-4. Then, working quickly, use the jet to spray along the grout.
-Don't use too much pressure or concentrate on one area for too long as this will damage it.
+- Then, working quickly, use the jet to spray along the grout.
+Don't use too much pressure or concentrate on one area for too long as this might damage it.